pSub/seminar-formspez/slides.md

   - The scheduler is mostly left unspecified, thus introducing a secure scheduler is possible.
   - Issues
     - Method calls have a big-step semantic
-    - This approach does not deal with synchronisation
+    - This approach does not deal with synchronization

 # Other/related solutions
   - Protection/hiding based approaches